c-ehrlich/freecodecamp-projects/README.md

-# freecodecamp-projects
+# FreeCodeCamp - Projects
-My projects for FreeCodeCamp

-Some of the bigger projects might get their own repo at some point
+My projects for FreeCodeCamp.
+Uploading these here to keep track of my progress.
+Some of the bigger projects might get their own repo at some point.

-## current index
+## Current Index
 1. Responsive Web Design
+   * William Gibson Tribute - My first ever html/css project.
+   * Feedback Form - A feedback form.
+Learned about html forms and data validation.
-* Evangelion Landing Page - a product landing page based on Neon Genesis Evangelion.
-Focus is on a high contrast design.
+   * Evangelion Landing Page - A product landing page based on Neon Genesis Evangelion.
+Learned about flexbox.